Quantitative bounds to propagation of quantum correlations in many-body systems: Quantitative bounds to bipartite quantum correlations in many-body systems

+Therefore, there exists a related bound to the average quantum discord between central system and environment subsystem:

-Therefore, consensus about classical information, i.e., the emergence of classical objectivity about properties of ${\cal S}$ by indirect observation (intercepting fragments of the environment), suppresses quantum correlations.\\ An equivalent bound holds for the entanglement of formation.
-By employing the Koashi-Winter inequality in Eq.~(\ref{koa}), a few algebra steps show that
+Hence, consensus about classical information, i.e., the emergence of classical objectivity about properties of ${\cal S}$ by indirect observation (intercepting fragments of the environment), suppresses quantum correlations.\\ An equivalent bound holds for the entanglement of formation.
+By employing the Koashi-Winter inequality in Eq.~(\ref{koa}), and reminding the definition in Eq.~(\ref{delta}), a few algebra steps show that, for pure states of the universe, one has